You are here: Home page > Gadgets > MP3 players

 A blue Sony Net Walkman MP3 player being held in one hand.

-Photo: A Sony Network Walkman MP3 player uses flash memory to store songs instead of a hard drive, so it's much smaller and lighter than a traditional iPod.
-This is quite an old model with a 512MB memory, so it can store only about 8–10 CDs worth of music.
+Photo: This (now pdiscontinued) Sony Network Walkman MP3 player uses flash memory to store songs instead of a hard drive, so it's much smaller and lighter than a traditional iPod.
+This is a very old model with a 512MB memory, so it can store only about 8–10 CDs worth of music.
 That may not sound much compared to an iPod, but it's just right for keeping in your pocket or bag for those long, tedious journeys.
 The lack of hard drive and tiny screen also gives amazing battery life; a standard alkaline battery will power this little player for about a month of heavy use!

 What's inside an iPod?